Other ADB Members

 |09A - Swaps info_outline|

-(i) As of May 20, contributed USD16,853,932 to the UN COVID-19 Response and Recovery Fund; (ii) September 11, Pledged a contribution of EUR6 million in support of Education Cannot Wait’s COVID-19 education in emergency response. [update]
+(i) As of 20 May 2020, contributed USD16,853,932 to the UN COVID-19 Response and Recovery Fund; (ii) 11 September 2020, Pledged a contribution of EUR6 million in support of Education Cannot Wait’s COVID-19 education in emergency response; (iii) 12 January 2021, EUR25 million for the purchase and distribution of vaccines in poor countries; (iv) No amount/estimate: 20 June 2021, The Netherlands will send another 160,000 vaccines to Suriname to help fight the Coronavirus.

-May 20, EUR13 billion for a new emergency package, which has five major components: (a) Companies will receive a tax-free allowance from the Ministry of Economic Affairs so that they can pay for their fixed costs, (b) Adjusted labor compensation ("NOW") program that does not reduce compensation for commercial dismissals, (c) Bridging ("TOZO") program that now applies to entrepreneurs and self-employed persons, (d) Prolonged tax relief, and (e) Lending and guarantees ("BMKB", "GO", "KKC", "COL") for entrepreneurs.
+(i) 20 May 2020, EUR13 billion for a new emergency package, which has five major components: (a) Companies will receive a tax-free allowance from the Ministry of Economic Affairs so that they can pay for their fixed costs, (b) Adjusted labor compensation ("NOW") program that does not reduce compensation for commercial dismissals, (c) Bridging ("TOZO") program that now applies to entrepreneurs and self-employed persons, (d) Prolonged tax relief, and (e) Lending and guarantees ("BMKB", "GO", "KKC", "COL") for entrepreneurs; (ii) 17 June 2021, Under the Temporary Event Subsidy COVID-19, the central government guarantees the costs incurred if an event cannot take place due to corona restrictions of the central government.
+In that case, the organization will receive the largest part (80%) of the costs back as a gift; the other costs are reimbursed in the form of a loan.
+EUR385 million has been set aside for this scheme.

 |11 - Other Economic Measures||

 (i) No amount/estimate: June 2, Extended the agreement on tax treatment of cross-border workers until June 30, 2020; (ii) Approved an amendment to the Municipal Debt Assistance Act, allowing municipalities to exchange data from citizens with payment arrears at an early stage with housing corporations, energy, and drinking water companies and health insurers to identify people with debts in time and to offer debt counseling.
-The amendment will take effect on January 1, 2021; (iii) Imposed new conditions on companies that seek support (including corona-related support) from the Dutch government: (a) the company cannot be located in a country that already has a low tax rate, and (b) the Dutch branches of the company cannot have paid interest or royalties to branches of the group in countries with too low tax rates.
+The amendment will take effect on January 1, 2021; (iii) Imposed new conditions on companies that seek support (including corona-related support) from the Dutch government: (a) the company cannot be located in a country that already has a low tax rate, and (b) the Dutch branches of the company cannot have paid interest or royalties to branches of the group in countries with too low tax rates; (iv) Under the proposed budget for 2021, the lower bracket corporate tax rate is lowered from 16.5% to 15%.
+It would also expand the number of SMEs eligible for the lower bracket.